Particle cosmology: Acknowledgements

 \section{Acknowledgements}

 It is a great pleasure to thank all the organizers, N. Ellis, E. Lillistol, D. Metral, and especially M. Losada and E. Nardi, for having created such a stimulating atmosphere.
 All students are also acknowledged for their never-ending enthusiasm.
+This version contains hopefully the right citations to other lectures notes by K. Freese, E.W.
+Kolb, A. Linde, M. Turner and M. Zaldarriaga which the author used verbatim.
+We apologize with them for this admittedly late note.